KrailOrg/krail/docs/tutorial08.md

 ##Limitation

 Naturally, you cannot use variable values with an annotation - by its very nature, ```Annotation``` will only take static values.
-For anything dynamic, therefore, you will need to use a direct call to ```Translate```.
+For I18N patterns which requires dynamic values, therefore, you will need to use a direct call to ```Translate```.

 #Multi-Language

-The whole point of I18N is, of course, to support multiple languages / Locales.
+Even though Krail's approach to handling I18N is actually very useful even in a single language application, the whole point of I18N is, of course, to support multiple languages / Locales.

 By default, ```I18NModule``` defaults everything to **Locale.UK**.
 This section assumes that you are familiar with the standard Java approach to I18N.
 For those not familiar with it, there are many online resources if you need them.
 <a name="config-methods"></a>
 ##Methods of configuration